Read one team’s chronicle of what it will take to compete in track D of this monumental event.

 Filament is the life blood of a 3D printer.
 This month, various types of filament are discussed and how to calibrate the printer for a specific kind.

 Holonomic robots are omnidirectional and incredibly mobile.
-This article looks at these types of robots constructed with two different styles of wheels.
+Here is a look at these types of robots constructed with two different styles of wheels.

 We’ll move forward with completing the ArdBot II’s electrical subsystems, and give our robot its first taste of adventure with a simple servo test routine.